 · The original birth certificates of all the family members.

-· The proof of your permanent residents in the form of telephone bill or another utility bill.
+· The proof of your permanent residence in the form of telephone bill or another utility bill.
 In case you lost your permanent resident due to some accident or natural disaster you will need to visit your local natural disaster center and obtain a written recommendation from there.

 · Are you getting social security and other social welfare allowances and pensions?
 You may need to mention that and supply the concerned documents at the time of application submission.

 Even if you are getting child-support you have to mention that.
 On the other hand if you are providing child-support you can mention that too.
-Similarly if you are earning through other direct and indirect means such as property and investments you will need to reveal that.
+Similarly, if you are earning through other direct and indirect means such as property and investments you will need to reveal that.
 Hiding such information won’t work in your favor because eventually it gets found out and then it creates more problems and delays for you and your family.

 · Information regarding any kind of disability in the family along with certified proof of the disability.

 · Age or disability certificate if you are applying as a disabled person or as a person over 62 years of age.